grame-cncm/inscore/doc/webAPI/source/post/post.rst

 Post INScore script
 ===================

-This method is used to post script to server to update the score.
+This method is used to post script to the server to update the score.
 The score may be modified and its current version number is increased.

 Request
 ##################

 **With http server**

-Send a request to server with post method.
-The content of the INScore script is in the field ``data``.
+The POST method is used to send the content of the INScore script.
+The request must have a entity-body with the entity ``data`` which contains the INScore script.

 Example::